rstek/cuez-assignment/README.md

 View the documentation [here](https://rstek.github.io/cuez-assignment)
 or you clone the repository and open `index.html` in browser, but know that some embedded code files will not be shown then.

-## TODO for Ronald

-* Cleanup failed duplications?
-* Partial completes?
-What if it fails half way, can we recover?
-* Failed jobs? (dead letter queue)

 ## Context
 My background is not in Laravel, I knew of it and kept following it.
 Besides a quick 1 day introduction 7 years ago, I haven't created a project with it.